ICT University

-ICT University is an accredited private university located in Yaounde, Cameroon.
+ICT University is an accredited private university located in Yaoundé, Cameroon.
 It aims to provide ICT and Managerial Human Capacity Development in developing countries.

 Background

 ICT University started in 2010 and it currently serves more than 15,000 students via on-site and online programs around the World.The University develops productive and relevant Diploma, Bachelors, Masters and Doctoral level scholars to utilize their research and training in solving the substantial problems in their countries.